neilg63/spreadsheet_to_json/README.md

 - TSV: tab-separated values (*.tsv*)

 ## Features
-- Blazingly fast.
-It can import 10,000 rows in 0.4 seconds.
+- Blazingly fast: It can import 10,000 rows in less than 0.4 seconds.
 - Can export to standard JSON or to JSON lines when writing large files
 - Formula cells are read as calculated values
 - Can identify and convert both Excel's 1900 datetime format and standard ISO format as used in OpenDocument Spreadsheet